cjvillegas/nuxt-todo-list-test/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt Todo List

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup

+Pull the repo to your local environment and install all dependencies based on your preferred installer.

 Make sure to install the dependencies: